So, you want to start running at age 50 – or more?

 5. Run every other day

-Do not begin running by running every day.
-Even for younger beginner runners, running on nonconsecutive days is advised.
-This allows your body to adapt from the stress of the previous run before undergoing more stress and breakdown.
+Rest days allow your body to adapt to the stress of the previous run before undergoing more stress and breakdown.

 6. Fuel right

-Don’t forget to eat!
-Be sure to not run longer than 45-60 minutes on an empty stomach.
-And if your run is longer than 45-60 minutes, be sure to eat some carbs and protein after to aid in muscle repair.
+Be sure to not run longer than 45-60 minutes on an empty stomach and if your run is longer eat some carbs and protein after your workouts to aid in muscle repair.

 7. Focus on quality over quantity

-8. Focus on strength
+8. Focus on strength training

 “Decreased muscle mass results in strength loss and can also predispose us to injury.
 This makes strength training especially important,” says Dr. Jordan Duncan, of Silverdale Sport and Spine.
 “Even simple bodyweight exercises with high repetitions can increase muscle mass and strength.”